 Because of this, healthcare recruiting teams are faced with a unique challenge.
-They’re responsible for recruiting two completely different types of roles, both of which are hard to fill – for totally different reasons:
+They’re responsible for recruiting two completely different types of roles such as nurses, doctors, qualified physicians, etc, all of which are hard to fill - for totally different reasons:

 - Unspecialized roles.
 These are home health aides, physical therapist aides, and other relatively low wage positions with low barriers to entry.
 They are hard to fill because low wage opportunities are abundant and job seekers have many options.

 In this blog we’ll look at ways you can accelerate your healthcare recruitment for high and low specialty roles.

 90% of healthcare candidates said that employer brand was an essential recruiting resource, according to the Healthcare Recruiting Network (HRN).

 Differentiating your hospital from others is crucial for reaching hard-to-hire talent.
 Building a compelling employer brand generates interest from candidates - with no manual outreach required.

 Keep in mind that you won’t be alone here: 66% of hospitals in 2017 said they would allocate more resources toward passive candidate recruiting.
 Here’s how you can stay ahead of your competition:

 - Allocate budget specifically for employer branding.
 According to HRN, only 43% of healthcare providers have a dedicated budget to address their employer brand.
 Allocating budget for branding initiatives ensures they receive priority and don’t get pushed into the next fiscal year.